 On the southern border of the United States, the SENTRI program provides similar benefits to that of NEXUS in the north.
 Members of the SENTRI program also receive access to Global Entry and TSA Pre.

-To receive an expedited entry into Mexico, you are required to have a SENTRI membership, so again neither Global Entry or TSA Pre on their own will be enough.
+To receive an expedited entry into Mexico, you are required to have a SENTRI membership, so again neither Global Entry nor TSA Pre on their own will be enough.
 Enrollment centers are located in Arizona, California, and Texas.

-If you’re going to travel often, you definitely want sign up for this program to make the security checkpoint process a little less painful!
+If you’re going to travel often, you definitely want to sign up for this program to make the security checkpoint process a little less painful!

-With so many credit cards that will reimburse you for not only TSA Pre, but Global Entry as well, you might as well sign up for Global Entry if possible.
-You get the same access to TSA PreCheck, and it will make your return to the United States much easier.
+With so many credit cards that will reimburse you for not only TSA Precheck but Global Entry as well, you might as well sign up for Global Entry if possible.

 If you know you won’t travel outside of the U.S. for 5 years, though, perhaps you only need TSA PreCheck.